willpuckett/kb_can/can.md

 ## The Canbus Bridge

 Klipper's host process runs on an sbc, so for it to talk to can devices, it will need to be attached to the canbus...
 Somehow...
-Most sbcs don't have canbus onboard (RK3568, RK3588, and RK3582 based devices do, but they'll need a transciever), so most users add can connectivity via either SPI or a USB adapter.
+Most sbcs don't have canbus onboard (RK3568, RK3588, and RK3582 based devices do, but they'll need a transceiver), so most users add can connectivity via either SPI or a USB adapter.
 SPI adapters tend to require a little more work to configure, and, as a result, USB adapters have probably become more popular.

 This has been especially true since Klipper introduced canbus bridge mode.
 This mode allows capable mcus to be configured to bridge can communications via USB.

 You might have seen devices such as the BTT U2C that operate solely as canbus bridges.
-These are very useful for working with older mcus that don't have can transcievers on board.
-They're probably a little easier to configure than soldering your own transciever.
+These are very useful for working with older mcus that don't have can transceivers on board.
+They're probably a little easier to configure than soldering your own transceiver.
 Many STM devices can be configured to output the canbus signal on the USB port, and these devices allow connecting those directly, avoiding searching for available pins and soldering all together.

 The U2C bridge does require power, and if you're hoping to power your sbc with it, you'll have to get it from either your mcu's usb port, or so other available power pins.
 You may need to set a jumper to connect the usb port to the 5v rail, or solder over a diode on the usb VIN line.
 Consult your mcu's schematic and board drawings as necessary.